Nikkii-Griffith-117/Healthcare-cost-drivers-analysis/README.md

 ---

 ##  Business Questions
-- What factors contribute most to higher healthcare costs?
-- Do lifestyle habits (smoking, alcohol use) impact healthcare utilization?
+- Do lifestyle habits (smoking and alcohol use) impact healthcare utilization and total claims?
+- How do health conditions (e.g., hypertension and BMI) influence medical costs?
-- Which demographic groups generate the highest total claims?
+- Which lifestyle group (smokers vs non-smokers, alcohol users vs non-users) generates the highest claims?

 ---

 ##  Data Cleaning (Excel)
-- Reduced dataset from 54 columns to relevant features
+- Reduced dataset from 54 columns to relevant features for analysis
-- Converted raw data into structured table format
+- Converted raw data into structured table format for easier filtering and manipulation
-- Created separate sheet to preserve original dataset
+- Created duplicate sheet to preserve the original dataset before cleaning

+---
+## Data Quality Corrections
+- Corrected *4,441 records* where individuals under 21 were assigned invalid lifestyle behaviors:
+    - Updated alcohol frequency to "*None*"
+    - Updated smoking status to "*Never*"
+- Corrected *2,115 records* where individuals under age 16 were assigned unrealistic values:
+    - Set income values to *NULL* (blannk)
+    - Set dependents to 0
+- Addressed invalid or missing age values (e.g., age= 0) to improve dataset consistency

 ---